cwkang1998/se-crash-course-2019/Session4.md

 > As a software developer, we must constantly learn and grow ourselves, so that we can adapt our skills in this ever evolving technology environment.

-Have fun learning and have fun developing.
+Have fun learning and have fun developing!